Siege of Syracuse (343 BC): Timoleon captures Syracuse entirely

-The account of Diodorus Siculus
+Account of Diodorus Siculus

 While maintaining the siege of Ortygia, Hicetas marched against Adranum, which was hostile to him.
 With 5,000 troops he encamped near their city.
 Timoleon, reinforced with some soldiers from Tauromenium, marched out of that city towards Adranum as well.
 In total he had no more than 1,000 men.
 When he arrived at Adranum he made a surprise attack on Hicetas's men while they were at dinner.
 His army killed more than 300 men, took about 600 prisoners and captured the camp of Hicetas.
 He then dashed to Syracuse and attacked the city by surprise, capturing a part of the city.
 However, Hicetas was not decisively defeated and managed to maintain a foothold in Syracuse.
 By now, in 344/343 BC, the situation in Syracuse had become even more complex as the city was divided between the three belligerents.
 Dionysius continued to hold Ortygia, Hicetas held the Achradina and Neapolis neighbourhoods on the mainland and Timoleon held the rest of the city.
 As the allies of Hicetas, the Carthaginians occupied the Great Harbour with 150 triremes and encamped with 50,000 men on the shore.

 Timoleon allied himself with Adranum and Tyndaris and received reinforcements from them.
 Marcus, the tyrant of Catana, joined him as well with a considerable army.
 Many of the outlying Syracusan forts followed in order to gain their independence.
 The Corinthians sent ten more ships to Syracuse as reinforcements.
 For an unknown reason the Carthaginians retreated and returned with all their forces to their own territory.
 Hicetas was left isolated and Timoleon victoriously occupied Syracuse.
 Then he proceeded to recover Messana, which had gone over to the Carthaginians.
 Finally, in 343/342 BC Timoleon convinced Dionysius to surrender Ortygia in return for exile in Corinth.
 He was allowed to retain his private possessions, but lived the rest of his life in poverty.
 This completed Timoleon's capture of the city.